A one-page synopsis of ‘The House Price Solution’, especially for newcomers

 The purpose of this website is to stimulate debate and help find collectively, the best way to bring house prices back to within reach of a majority of those wishing and needing to buy (or indeed rent) housing for themselves and their families.

 This is the alternative to simply trying to out-build housing demand, until prices reduce to lower levels; for that will never work!
+The full reasoning of these unique proposals can be explained in interview, allowing these proposals and the methods they require to be adequately explained and discussed.

-I have a new and comprehensive planning and marketing solution which can resolve this problem.
+This is a new and comprehensive planning and marketing solution which can resolve both the above problem and the house price crisis as well.
 I merely ask that this is given due consideration by our new government.

 The object of these proposals is to replace existing flawed sales and planning methods with new ones, designed to avoid the effects of unwanted future price escalation within all British housing markets.
 This would be the advantage of deploying The House Price Solution.